DirtWithWaterz/portfolio/README.md

 After Life -
-    All by me, and any imports of course.
+    All by me, besides any imports of course.

 Chess -
     School project, all writen by myself, taking a course on youtube for some guidance in my learning.
-All of the networking was done by myself, and about half of the code.
+All of the networking was done by myself, and the majority of the code.
 This is the playlist I used for guidance, I then made a 2d game with the information I learned. (https://www.youtube.com/playlist?list=PLmcbjnHce7SeAUFouc3X9zqXxiPbCz8Zp)

 LED -
     A project I worked on with a friend.